 Below are listed some common forms of oral hygiene that are of benefit for cats.
 Combining several methods will achieve the best results.

 All methods of home oral hygiene share the goal of preventing or controlling periodontal disease by minimising plaque accumulation.

-Cats can be very reluctant to accept home oral hygiene and require a very gradual, gentle and patient approach to achieve success.
+Cats can be very reluctant to accept home pet dental care and require a very gradual, gentle and patient approach to achieve success.

 Try several options to find those techniques and products that your cat best tolerates:

 - Brush teeth on a daily basis to help reduce plaque, a sticky film that contains the bacteria that cause periodontal disease.
 Be sure to use toothpaste that is recommended for cats.
 For tips on how to brush your cat’s teeth why not watch our video?

 - Several dental specific diets have been shown to be of benefit in retarding the accumulation of dental plaque and tartar in cats